 "Power: why some people have it, and others don't": Notes

-I've believe that career growth comes from building influence you have on others and using it to broaden the vision of work beyond what you currently work on.
-This however is something that I have struggled with so far in my career.
-I find myself focused on my own throughts about products and worklife, and not on my own over-arching career progression.
-I chose this book to help give myself perspective on what the most efficient means to gaining power looks like, so that I can work those methods into my own version of influence building.
+I've believed that career growth comes from building influence on others and using it to broaden the vision of work beyond what you currently work on.
+This is something I have struggled with so far in my career.

-what follows is loose notes on the book, and my own personal thoughts, they dont neccessarily represent how I feel about what the author is recommending, especially because I dont agree morally with some of it, but one theme of the book is that in order to gain power, one must want power above other objectives.
-How I will personally reconcile that I'm not sure yet.
-As I write this I have only finished 1/3rd of the book itself.
+What follows is loose notes on the book and my own thoughts.
+They do not necessarily represent how I feel about what the author recommends, especially because I don't agree morally with some of it.
+As I write this I have only finished 1/3 of the book.

 Notes